psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 For to make that grete solemnyte.
 The archebysshoppe of that lande
 Wedded them, I vnderstande.
-Whan it was done,as I you saye,
+Whan it was done, as I you saye,
 Home they wente, without delaye.
 By that they came to the castell,
 Theyr mete was redy euerydell.